What Is Responsibility?

 Putting It in Context

-In day to day speech, responsibility, accountability, and authority are interchangeable words.
+In a day-to-day speech, responsibility, accountability, and authority are interchangeable words.
 This isn’t wrong, but it is helpful to understand the subtle differences.

 Responsibility is broad.
 Everyone has it in varying degrees.
 Your safety culture should instill a sense of responsibility in every employee.